oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 As defined in
 [**\[RFC7231\]**](#HTTPSemantic)[**[,]{style="color:windowtext"}**]{.MsoHyperlink}
-a request or response can include a [Content-Language]{.Datatype} header to indicate the natural language of the intended audience for the enclosed [message body]{style="color:black"}.
-OData does not add any additional [requirements over HTTP]{style="color:black"} [for including ]{style="color:black"}[Content-Language]{.Datatype}[.
+a request or response can include a `Content-Language` header to indicate the natural language of the intended audience for the enclosed [message body]{style="color:black"}.
+OData does not add any additional [requirements over HTTP]{style="color:black"} [for including ]{style="color:black"}`Content-Language`[.
 OData services can annotate model elements whose content depends on the content language with the term ]{style="color:black"}[`Core.IsLanguageDependent`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#IsLanguageDependent)[, see ]{style="color:black"}[**\[OData-VocCore\]**](#VocCore)[.]{style="color:black"}

-If the [Content-Language]{.Datatype} header is specified on an individual request or response within a batch, then it specifies the language for that individual request or response.
-Individual requests or responses that don't include the [Content-Language]{.Datatype} header inherit the language of the overall batch request or response.
+If the `Content-Language` header is specified on an individual request or response within a batch, then it specifies the language for that individual request or response.
+Individual requests or responses that don't include the `Content-Language` header inherit the language of the overall batch request or response.

 ### []{#sec_HeaderContentLength}[8.1.4]{#_Toc477876569} [Header `Content-Length`](#sec_HeaderContentLength)

 As defined in
 [**\[RFC7230\]**](#HTTPMessage)[**[,]{style="color:windowtext"}**]{.MsoHyperlink}
-a request or response SHOULD include a [Content-Length]{.Datatype}
-header [when the message\'s length can be determined prior to being transferred]{style="color:black"}.
-OData does not add any additional [requirements over HTTP for writing ]{style="color:black"}[Content-Length]{.Datatype}[.]{style="color:black"}
+a request or response SHOULD include a `Content-Length` header [when the message\'s length can be determined prior to being transferred]{style="color:black"}.
+OData does not add any additional [requirements over HTTP for writing ]{style="color:black"}`Content-Length`[.]{style="color:black"}

-If the [Content-Length]{.Datatype} header is specified on an individual request or response within a batch, then it specifies the length for that individual request or response.
+If the `Content-Length` header is specified on an individual request or response within a batch, then it specifies the length for that individual request or response.

 ### []{#sec_HeaderODataVersion}[]{#_The_OData-Version_Header}[]{#_Header_OData-Version}8.1.5 [Header `OData-Version`](#sec_HeaderODataVersion)

-OData clients SHOULD use the [OData-Version]{.Datatype} header on a request to specify the version of the protocol used to generate the request payload.
+OData clients SHOULD use the `OData-Version` header on a request to specify the version of the protocol used to generate the request payload.

-If present on a request, the service MUST interpret the request payload according to the rules defined in the specified version of the protocol or fail the request with a [4xx]{.Datatype} response code.
+If present on a request, the service MUST interpret the request payload according to the rules defined in the specified version of the protocol or fail the request with a `4xx` response code.

 If not specified in a request, the service MUST assume the request payload is generated using the minimum of the [`OData-MaxVersion`](#sec_HeaderODataMaxVersion), if specified, and the maximum version of the protocol that the service understands.

-OData services MUST include the [OData-Version]{.Datatype} header on a response to specify the version of the protocol used to generate the response payload.
+OData services MUST include the `OData-Version` header on a response to specify the version of the protocol used to generate the response payload.
 The client MUST interpret the response payload according to the rules defined in the specified version of the protocol.
-Request and response payloads are independent and may have different [OData-Version]{.Datatype} headers according to the above rules.
+Request and response payloads are independent and may have different `OData-Version` headers according to the above rules.

 For more details, see [Versioning](#sec_Versioning).

-[If the]{#_Toc477876571} [OData-Version]{.Datatype} header is specified
-on an individual request or response within a batch, then it specifies the OData version for that individual request or response.
-Individual requests or responses that don't include the [OData-Version]{.Datatype}
-header inherit the OData version of the overall batch request or response.
+[If the]{#_Toc477876571} `OData-Version` header is specified on an individual request or response within a batch, then it specifies the OData version for that individual request or response.
+Individual requests or responses that don't include the `OData-Version` header inherit the OData version of the overall batch request or response.
 This OData version does not typically vary within a batch.

 ## [8.2]{#sec_RequestHeaders} [Request Headers](#sec_RequestHeaders)